ballarat-hackerspace/parko/README.md

 ## Hardware

-Our prototype hardware was very simple and use an LDR to detect shadows, we tested this at night in a lit room and feel confident that this solution would also work well at night in well lit car parks but in dark car parks the LDR
+Our prototype hardware was very simple and uses an LDR to detect shadows, we tested this at night in a lit room and feel confident that this solution would also work well at night in well lit car parks but in dark car parks the LDR